Originally published August 2020. Updated January 2023.

 In some cases, the “People also ask” box may not contain enough potential follow up questions on a given topic.
 Another good place to look would be the comments section of your webpage.
 Are there any questions there?
 Any responses that you think you could expand upon?

-Take note of them and try to segment these questions into a cohesive subtopic that you can then answer in subsequent posts.
+Take note of them and try to segment these questions into a subtopic that you can answer in subsequent posts.
 Not only will this provide useful information to bulk up your article, but your readers and followers would definitely appreciate the effort since it means their questions are being directly answered on a single page.

 Even if you’re not going to write a new article to specifically address those questions, you can always edit the existing post to cover those areas and then answer the question directly in the comment section.